olexale/arkit_flutter_plugin/README.md

 ## Examples

-I would highly recommend to review the [sample](https://github.com/olexale/arkit_flutter_plugin/blob/master/example/lib/main.dart) from the `Example` folder.
-You may find a couple of samples in the `Example` folder of the plugin.
+I would highly recommend to review the [sample](https://github.com/olexale/arkit_flutter_plugin/blob/master/example/lib/main.dart) from the `Example` folder inside the plugin.
 Some samples rely on [this Earth image](https://upload.wikimedia.org/wikipedia/commons/9/97/The_Earth_seen_from_Apollo_17.jpg)

 | Name        | Description                                          | Link | Demo |
 |-------------|------------------------------------------------------|------------------------------------------------------|----|